Back: to The Audiophile Index

 Nothing is certain.
 Until such time as you know everything, uncertainty is probably as good as it gets ( LJC)

 Assume nothing, be open to try anything, let your ears be your guide.
-Everything is a variable, which can make things better or worse, or make no difference.
+Everything is a variable, which can make things better or worse, or make no discernible difference.
 Value your experience – it is a trustworthy friend.
 Learn to ignore your worst enemy – your expectations.
 Have fun.
 Trust your ears.
 That simple, and that difficult.

+You will rediscover the qualities of music previously dismissed.
+You have a new record collection awaiting rediscovery.
+It is a journey worth making.
 Or maybe you are still grappling with the CD or Vinyl frontier..?